Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 A module that contains the **server** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
 Server is responsible for communication between Knot.x and the World.
 It handles initial request, dispatches them to `repository` and `templating-engine` verticles using [Event Bus](http://vertx.io/docs/apidocs/io/vertx/core/eventbus/EventBus.html) and finally sends responses to the client.

 #### knotx-standalone
-A module that contains the **host** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) which starts `server`, `repository` and `template-engine` verticles.
+A module that contains JSON configuration to start Knot.x as standalone system.
+It means only following verticles to be started: `server`, `repository` and `template-engine`.
 It enables one to quickly set up a standalone Knot.x core application.

 #### knotx-template-engine
 A module that contains the **template-engine** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
 Templating Engine is responsible for processing template snippets, calling external services for dynamic data and producing final markup with injected data.